Login

 Osteoarthritis (OA) is a degenerative joint disease that has grown significantly in prevalence.
-In 2019, approximately 528 million people were affected worldwide, with the knee being the most commonly afflicted joint.
-This condition impacts mobility and quality of life, particularly those over 55.
+In 2019, approximately 528 million people were affected worldwide, with the knee being the most commonly affected joint.[1]
+For patients considering viscosupplementation, comparing Monovisc vs Euflexxa can help clarify how two hyaluronic acid-based treatments differ in dosing schedule, formulation, and treatment approach.

 Key Takeaways